 The award is intended to accomplish the following:

 - Recognize those cancer programs that achieve excellence in providing quality care to cancer patients

 - Motivate other cancer programs to work toward improving their level of care

-- Facilitate a dialogue between award recipients and health care professionals at other cancer facilities for the purpose of sharing best practices
+- Facilitate a dialog between award recipients and health care professionals at other cancer facilities for the purpose of sharing best practices

 - Encourage honorees to serve as quality care resources to other cancer programs

-The CoC acknowledges these programs for their efforts to provide high-quality cancer care and to demonstrate accountability and a strong commitment to CoC accreditation.
+The CoC acknowledges these programs for their efforts to provide high-quality cancer care, demonstrate accountability, and foster a strong commitment to CoC accreditation.
 View more information about and a complete list of OAA winners on the CoC web page.